 We were so poor growing up, and my mom hated to sew.
-I don’t remember ever using anything for a doll quilts around my “babies” but old worn out towels.
+I don’t remember ever using anything for a doll quilt around my “babies” but old worn-out towels.
 However, I do have special memories of a doll quilt my mom kept safe and gave me as an adult.
 This is a brief story of my yo-yo doll quilt memories.

-Apparently these quilts were popular during the 1920’s to 1940’s.
+Apparently, these quilts were popular during the 1920’s to 1940’s.
 They were portable, could be used for scraps, only required a circle template (a plate or cup would do), did not need a sewing machine, and many did not have any kind of batting or backing.
-Quilters make due when times are tough.
+Quilters make do when times are tough.

 Yo-yo doll quilt memories

 This 18″ x 22″ yo-yo doll quilt is a really pretty example of this technique.
 Most of it is 1930s fabrics with a few pieces being 1940s.
 My grandma (the same wonderful woman who years later would teach me to sew) made it from scraps she had available.
 There is lots of blues and pinks, with some yellow and multicolored fabrics typical of the time in it.

 When grandma died, I inherited her treadle sewing machine and fabrics.
 With the scraps were some still bright fabric pieces that match the fabrics in this quilt.

 The yo-yos are sewn down to a piece of muslin for stability.
 My mom had a real baby doll to play with.
 Mom was born in the mid 1930s, so life was still hard and the Great Depression still a real part of life.